pospisilboh/Memgraph/Forename/README.md

 <p/>

 Main **technical** abilities of our solution are:
-- Memgraph Custom Query Module [text_util.py](https://github.com/pospisilboh/Memgraph/tree/master/Forename/Modules) that contain utility functions that are needed to work with text,
+- Memgraph Custom Query Module [text_util.py](https://github.com/pospisilboh/Memgraph/tree/master/Forename/Modules) that contain utility functions that are needed to work with text
 - By [Jupyter Notebook](https://github.com/pospisilboh/Memgraph/blob/a3cdd22d5435bcbc51d80a6b5a14965024f03d2f/Forename/Jupyter/Memgraph_Forename.ipynb):
    - Load data to Memgraph database from *.csv files
    - Scrap data from public web pages and save them to Memgraph database